smikitky/node-multi-integer-range/README.md

 The definition file only contains declarations that are compatible with ES5.
-If your TypeScript project targets ES6 (`--target ES6`) and uses iterators, add the following snippet somewhere in your project (eg, "typings" directory) to avoid compile-time errors.
+If your TypeScript project targets ES6 (`--target ES6`) and uses iterators, add the following snippet somewhere in your project (e.g., "typings" directory) to avoid compile-time errors.

 ```ts